delabassee/odl2021-lab/lab7-record.md

 </copy>
 ```

 💡 This lab uses the latest version of Helidon (2.2.1) which in turn uses Jackson v2.12, so you're good to go!
-If you happen to use an older Helidon version, you can manually bump the Jackson version by updating the application `pom.xml` as follow.
+If you happen to use an older Helidon version, you can manually bump the Jackson version by updating the application `pom.xml` as follows.

 ```